 We at Tom's Guide have tested and reviewed all of these Fire TV devices (including the newly-updated Fire TV Stick 2020), and while one is arguably the best for the buck, they're all at least worth considering — especially for dedicated Amazon Prime subscribers.

 In terms of content (not to be confused with streaming quality), the Fire Sticks and Cube all offer the same programming and apps.
-And since budgets are getting tighter and we're all looking for more to stream, Amazon just added a Free tab to the top of the Fire TV interface, that collects stuff you don't need to pay to watch.
-This feature is live as of the time of publishing, as I just found it on my Fire TV Cube.
+And since budgets are getting tighter and we're all looking for more to stream, Amazon recently added a Free tab to the top of the Fire TV interface, that collects stuff you don't need to pay to watch.

 An Amazon Fire TV Stick or Cube can be a tremendously useful investment, especially if you're stuck inside for an extended period of time.
 Not only can you watch TV and movies from Amazon, but you can also download a variety of other streaming apps, control your smart home with Alexa functionality and perhaps even enjoy a few decent games.